-St. Louis played a big part in Route 66 and those who live there know that well.
-That’s why the Missouri History Museum is sponsoring a special event this weekend and other St. Louis venues like the National Museum of Transport have things planned.
-This article will be a collection of information and events based on the 100th Anniversary of Route 66.
+The old thoroughfare is celebrating 100 years in 2026, and that’s why the Missouri History Museum is sponsoring a special kick-off event this weekend and other St. Louis venues like the National Museum of Transport have things planned.

 Missouri is the Birthplace of Route 66